achilleas-k/understanding-git/notes.md

 ## Main Git objects

-- Blob: The contents of a file.
+- Blob: The contents of a file
-- Tree: The equivalent of a directory.
+- Tree: The equivalent of a directory
-- Commit: A single snapshot of the repository.
+- Commit: A single snapshot of the repository

 ---